Flink's upgrade story sounds simple until a real stateful job starts changing underneath you.

 Still, I will take that complexity over a deployment path where the first real test happens after the old job is down.

-Savepoints are excellent recovery tools.
-They are not always the safest promotion mechanism.
+Savepoints are excellent recovery tools, but as anyone that's worked with Flink knows, they are not always the safest promotion mechanism.

-For stateful streaming systems, the safest deployment is often the one where production never has to find out you were deploying.
+For stateful streaming systems, the safest deployment is the one where production users never find out you were deploying.